Only do the essential things. The rest is noise.

 Chapter 16: Subtract

-Essentialists, when confronted with a problem in a system, look at the one obstacle, the one point of friction that has a negative impact on the whole.
+Essentialists, when confronted with a problem in a system, look at the one obstacle that has a negative impact on the whole.

 They don’t tape-fix.
 They remove the obstacle.